-Icertify that:

-(Name of participant)

-have selected as my live-in aide.

-The live-in aide is qualified to provide the needed of eare.
+Is determined to be essential to the care and well-being of the person(s); Is not obligated for the support of the person(s); and 3.
+Would not be living in the assisted housing unit except to provide the necessary supportive services.
+Icertify that: (Name of participant) I have selected as my live-in aide.
+The live-in aide is qualified to provide the needed care.
 The live-in aide was not part of the household prior to receiving program assistance.

-There is no other reason for the live-in aide to resid e in the unit.

-The aide must demonstrate they have a prev rious residence they left in good standing.

-The live-in aide and I will maintain separate finance es.

-The live-in aide shall not contribute to the householexpenses or maintain household utilities in their name ± •

-I understand that a live-in aide is not a member of the lives in the unit for the purposes of providing serving right to continuing living in the unit if the person with disabilities no longer is eligible for the aide.
-It certification or in connection with the process to a chereby grounds for program denial and/or terminal and amounts overpaid on my behalf. ces for a person with a disability, the aide has on with disabilities moves out or if the person understand that any misrepresentation on this approve a live-in aide is considered fraud and
+There is no other reason for the live-in aide to reside in the unit.
+The aide must demonstrate they have a previous residence they left in good standing.
+The live-in aide and I will maintain separate finances.
+The live-in aide shall not contribute to the household finances, pay for household bills or expenses or maintain household utilities in their name.
+I understand that a live-in aide is not a member of the assisted family.
+Because a live-in aide only lives in the unit for the purposes of providing services for a person with a disability, the aide has no right to continuing living in the unit if the person with disabilities moves out or if the person with disabilities no longer is eligible for the aide.
+I understand that any misrepresentation on this certification or in connection with the process to approve a live-in aide is considered fraud and thereby grounds for program denial and/or termination and requirement to repay the Authority any amounts overpaid on my behalf.
+Participants Name Participant Signature Live-in Aide Name Live-in Aide Signature Date of Signature

-Participants Name

-Participant Signature

-Live-in Aide Name

-Live-in Aide Signature

-Date of Signature